Expert-Approved Wedding Invitation Etiquette Tips

 Be Creative (But Clear)

 From telegrams to invisible ink, couples are doing fun things with their save-the-dates and invitations.
-If you're getting innovative, just make sure that all pertinent information is included.
+If you're getting innovative—like these invitations by by Hand-Painted Weddings—just make sure that all pertinent information is included.
 For save-the-dates, the names of the couple getting married and the date should be most prominent, along with a note that invitations will follow.
 You don't have to name the venue, but if you have a website, save-the-dates are a great place to share the URL.

 Keep It Simple

-Wedding invitations should include the full names of the couple marrying and those of the hosts (if they're different), the place and time, and that’s it.
-"No children" isn’t included on the invite; it's implied by the names on the envelope.
-Nor should you list registry information on the invitation—family and attendants can spread the word when asked about it, or you can provide it on your website.
+Wedding invitations should include the full names of the couple getting married, those of the hosts (if they're different), and the place and time of the ceremony—that's it.
+These invites, by Epoch Designs, do just that.
+Phrases like "no children" or "adults only" should not be included on the invitation card; who is invited will be implied by the names on the envelope.
+You should also leave off registry information—family and members of the wedding party can spread the word when asked about it, or you can provide it on your website.

 Spell It Out

-"Street," "Post Office Box," and "Apartment" should all be written in full.
+"Street," "Post Office Box," and "Apartment" should all be written in full, as seen in these gorgeous invites by Isidore Augustine.
 The same is true for city and state names and house numbers smaller than 20.
 "Mr. and Mrs." generally are abbreviated.

 Play the Name Game

-Your guests' entire names should be written on the outer envelopes.
+Your guests' entire names should be written on the outer envelopes, as seen on these beautiful invitations by Brown Fox Creative.
 Address married couples as "Mr. and Mrs.," followed by the husband's first and last name.
 It's also fine to list both full names.
 When a woman keeps her maiden name, the names are written in alphabetical order: Ms. Susan Jones and Mr. John Smith.
 For an unmarried couple who live together, write the names on two lines.